Building a Network of Informed, Committed, and Engaged Community Leaders

 Sessions are led by experts in each topic area, employing action-oriented group activities including issue-based experiential learning.
 Case studies and field trips are among the tools participants will use in pursuit of regional leadership.

-Monthly sessions are scheduled from 8:00 to 4:00, generally on the 1st Friday of each month
+Monthly sessions are scheduled from 8:00 to 4:30 from September to June.

 Sessions are held at various locations in the Midcoast Region during the year.
 If chosen, participants agree to attend all sessions.
 We realize that occasional unavoidable conflicts will arise, but graduation will be dependent on near perfect attendance.
 LEAP and the Graduation program days are mandatory.